 At the beginning of the course a calendar will be defined for laboratory sessions whose attendance is important in order to acquire the abilities needed to pass the course.

 The purpose of the exam prove is to verify the level to which the formative objectives have been reached.

-The exam consists of two written/laboratory parts on the course topics, on the usage of PC and Linux and on programming which will last 2 or 3 hours in total.
+The exam consists of a written part of 2 hours and of a laboratory exam with usage of PC and Linux and with programming which will last 2 or 3 hours.
 Eventually the written prove will be done using a PC in the lab.
-In the proves the students should pass with a minimum mark of 16/30.
+To access the second prove the students should pass the first with a minimum mark of 16/30.
 The final mark will be the average of the two proves, which cannot be lower than 18, integrated eventually by an oral prove, according to the criteria reported below.